lohanidamodar/react_lessons/readme.md

     - JSX (Javascript and XML) let's us write HTML in javascript.
 4. Understanding Props and State

+    - State of the component describes the current state of the component (data or ui-state)
+    - State can be updated over time
 6. Events
 7. Routing